 Specified disease insurance can provide some financial relief after a serious medical condition.

 The benefit payment can be used for anything—whether it’s transportation, child care or other expenses—so you can focus more on your recovery and less on your finances.

-Your coverage includes the seven conditions below.
 The first time you’re diagnosed with a covered condition after your coverage is in effect, you’ll receive a one-time, lump-sum payment equal to your plan’s benefit amount for that condition.
-Each condition is eligible for an additional payment when diagnosed while under the policy.
+Each condition may be eligible for an additional payment when diagnosed while under the policy.

-In addition to their health insurance, Sarah and Andrew are both enrolled in First Symetra’s specified disease insurance.
+In addition to their health insurance, Kristen and Andrew are both enrolled in First Symetra’s specified disease insurance.
 They are each covered under a $20,000 benefit amount.

-After a breast cancer diagnosis, Sarah’s doctors treated the condition with a combination of surgery and radiation therapy.
-She used her specified disease benefit to help pay her deductible and coinsurance, plus other expenses while she recovers.
+After a breast cancer diagnosis, Kristen’s doctors treated the condition with a combination of surgery and radiation therapy.
+She used her specified disease benefit to help pay her deductible and coinsurance, plus other expenses while she recovered.

 Child care: $1,200

 Parking and transportation: $600